Property Offenses in Texas

 Property crimes are taken seriously, and we take them serious as well.
 Property crimes involve a wide range of criminal conduct, such as theft, burglary, robbery, criminal trespass, criminal mischief, and arson.
 See Tex.
 Pen.
 Code Ann. title 7, Chapters 28-35.

-If you are charged with a property offense, be sure to hire an attorney who will fight for you and ensure the best result.
+If you are charged with a property offense, be sure to hire a burglary defense attorney who will fight for you and ensure the best result.

 Burglary and Burglary of a Building